ionutbalosin/jvm-energy-consumption/docs/jvm-energy-consumption-article-jdk17.md

 Notably, GraalVM Native Image demonstrated the highest energy efficiency in the majority of tests, except for a few outliers or extreme values.

-OpenJDK HotSpot VM, GraalVM EE, and GraalVM CE showcased similar efficiency in the majority of tests, with marginal differences.
+OpenJDK HotSpot VM, Oracle GraalVM, and GraalVM CE showcased similar efficiency in the majority of tests, with marginal differences.

 Azul Prime VM's energy consumption varied depending on the test case, but generally, it consumed more energy than other HotSpot-based JVMs.